top of page

 Body-Mind Connection & Self-Awareness

-We will discuss what your grounding or self-care practices currently look like.
-I will incorporate psychoeducation on neuroscience to support with emotions, thoughts, and behaviours.
-We work together to determine which learnings connect for you to increase body-mind attunement and awareness.
+We will explore your current grounding and self-care practices, and I will integrate psychoeducation on neuroscience to support understanding of emotions, thoughts, and behaviours.
+Together, we identify which learnings resonate with you, strengthening body–mind attunement, regulation, and self-awareness.

 Office